76616c6172/shellscripts/README.md

 Starting a simple shellscript collection.

 ### vpn_toggle
-Wrapper for wireguard, toggles the connection to through the wg0 interface
+Wrapper for wireguard, toggles the connection of the wg0 interface

 ### video_grabber
 Wrapper for youtube-dl (simplifies downloading videos)